-- 83. The Framework, the Core Strategy and the emerging Local Plan Biodiversity and Nature Conservation policies seek the enhancement of sites and a net gain in biodiversity, where possible. - 84.
-Proposals are to be encouraged that will enhance, restore or add to designated sites, priority habitats, other biodiversity or geological features, or which will enhance or restore ecological networks. - 85.
-Developers should look to design in opportunities to improve habitats for biodiversity conservation, and to increase the overall quality of the development by enhancing existing habitats or creating new areas appropriate to the wider landscape context. - 86.
-Useful design measures that might achieve this would include, amongst others: - Creating areas of new habitat such as woodland, scrubland, coarse grassland or ponds in landscaped areas or public open space - Siting open space and landscaping so that planting within them enhances habitat connectivity between areas of habitat within and adjacent to the site - Using native species of local or regional genetic origin in planting schemes
+- 84. The Framework, the Core Strategy and the emerging Local Plan Biodiversity and Nature Conservation policies seek the enhancement of sites and a net gain in biodiversity, where possible. - 85.
+Proposals are to be encouraged that will enhance, restore or add to designated sites, priority habitats, other biodiversity or geological features, or which will enhance or restore ecological networks. - 86.
+Developers should look to design in opportunities to improve habitats for biodiversity conservation, and to increase the overall quality of the development by enhancing existing habitats or creating new areas appropriate to the wider landscape context and even to create new links. - 87.
+Useful design measures that might achieve this would include, amongst others: